-Bolt Bikes launches e-bike subscription platform for gig delivery workers in U.S., UK – TechCrunch
+Bolt Bikes launches e-bike subscription platform for gig delivery workers in US, UK – TechCrunch

 Bolt Bikes has piqued the interest of more than investors.
 Postmates has been piloting a Bolt Bikes rental program in San Francisco since June.

-And the company has aspirations to increase its fleet and to expand to more cities in the U.S., UK and Australia.
+And the company has aspirations to increase its fleet and to expand to more cities in the U.S., U.K. and Australia.